Gibson SG Tribute Review e1672344950463

 Play the Legend

-The Gibson Sg is an iconic rock icon forged by Santana at Woodstock.
-Gibson is making the Nashville SG Standard tribute and it comes loaded with an ethereal humbucker and fast, comfortable round-profile neck, and a silky Rosewood fretboard.
-The lightweight mahogany body delivers exceptional stability and no pain when playing all night.
-The satin nitro finish looks great and enhances this iconic guitar’s sound.
-Give it to yourself with an SG Standard tribute guitar.
+The Gibson SG is an iconic rock guitar played by Santana at Woodstock.
+Gibson has released the Nashville SG Standard tribute, equipped with an ethereal humbucker, a fast and comfortable round-profile neck, and a smooth Rosewood fretboard.
+The lightweight mahogany body provides excellent stability and comfort for extended playing sessions.
+The satin nitro finish enhances the guitar’s sound and looks great.
+Treat yourself to an SG Standard tribute guitar and experience its iconic sound.

 Description

-Full rich sounding!
+Full, rich sounding!
 SG Standard Tribute features an original mahogany body and rounded profile maple neck featuring rosewood fingerboards.
-Finished with a black 5-ply full-face pickguard it comes with dual black plated 490R and 490T Alnico II pickup loads.
+Finished with a black 5-ply full-face pickguard, it has dual black plated 490R and 490T Alnico II pickup loads.
 Nickel-plated accessories include Vintage Deluxe tuner buttons, the Nashville Tune-O-Matic bridge, and a stainless steel stop bar tail.
 See the rest of Gibson’s collection.

 What is the difference between Gibson SG Standard?